DreamingInBinary/Swiftjective-C/_posts/2020-01-15-Spend-Stack-Best-In-Class.md

 image: /assets/images/logo.png
 ---

+**Update:** Spend Stack was acquired, so this list is no longer being updated.
+But, here's where I left off!

 Previously, I've written about this notion of what it looks like to be a [best in class iOS app][1]{:target="_blank"}.
 I wanted a tangible, written down list that I could reference to gauge whether or not I was being a good platform citizen with my own apps.

 Now, months later - how am I doing by my own definition?
 Let's take a look at where I stand.
 The grades below have been pulled from the Best in Class post, but some have been altered, added or left out to only include items that can be answered with a yes or no answer as it pertains to Spend Stack.

-> With each subsequent release, I'll be updating my progress.
+{% include prettyBlockquote.html text="With each subsequent release, I'll be updating my progress." %}

 <div class="infoContainer">
     <small>So far, Spend Stack is...</small>